-- Health & wellbeing and human development are compare different countries and investigate reasons why there are similarity & differences between the countries, including the physical, social and economic conditions in which people live. - Students will identify key areas of sustainability and human development. - What is the impact on health from the way countries are more and more interconnected and what are the trends related to climate change, digital technologies, world trade and the mass movement of people. - Using the United Nations and World Health Organization's recommendations focus on ways to improve health and wellbeing globally. - Evaluate the effectiveness of health initiatives and programs that are in place globally and how well they are making a difference.
+- Students compare different countries and investigate reasons why there are similarity & differences between the countries in relation to their health & wellbeing and human development, as well as the physical, social and economic conditions in which people live. - Students identify key areas of sustainability and human development. - What is the impact on health from the way countries are more and more interconnected and what are the trends related to climate change, digital technologies, world trade and the mass movement of people? - Using the United Nations and World Health Organization's recommendations focus on ways to improve health and wellbeing globally. - Evaluate the effectiveness of health initiatives and programs that are in place globally and how well they are making a

-Unit 1 & 2 can include written reports, tests & examinations Unit 3 & 4 SACs & an external examination
+Unit 1 & 2 can include written reports, tests & examinations Unit 3 & 4 SACs & an external examination.

-HISTORY: TWENTIETH CENTURY
+HISTORY: MODERN HISTORY